Lukao188/DevOps-Task/Files/README.md

 - Remove the volume that is attached to the container `docker-compose rm -v jenkins`

 ### Part II) Nexus initial setup:
+- Go into the folder where the compose file is located i.e. `cd Files`.
+- Create the following directory `mkdir nexus` This volume will be used to persist all your nexus data: configurations, plugins, pipelines, passwords, etc.
 - Pull the Sonatype Nexus 3 image from Docker Hub `docker pull sonatype/nexus3`
 - Start the nexus container (Also used to recreate containers) `docker-compose up -d nexus`
 - Get the initial password for admin user `docker exec nexus3 cat nexus-data/admin.password`